-With a client-family satisfaction rating of 90 percent, Gateway works with more than 29,000 Illinois residents each year to reclaim healthy, productive lives.
+With a client-family satisfaction rating of 90 percent, Gateway Foundation helps people and their families reclaim healthy, productive lives.

-The largest substance abuse treatment provider in Illinois, Gateway has eight convenient rehabilitation centers - located in Chicago, throughout the state of Illinois and near St. Louis.
+The largest substance abuse treatment provider in Illinois, Gateway Foundation has convenient rehabilitation centers - located in Chicago, throughout the state of Illinois and near St. Louis.